Miomantis caffra

-Miomantis caffra (common name: springbok mantis) is a species of praying mantis native to southern Africa.
-It appeared in New Zealand in 1978, and was found more recently in Portugal and Los Angeles, USA, likely spread through the exotic pet trade.
+Miomantis caffra (common name: springbok mantis) is a species of praying mantis native to Southern Africa.
+It was first detected in New Zealand in 1978, and was found more recently in Portugal and Los Angeles, USA.
 Females are facultatively parthenogenetic and unmated females can produce viable offspring.

 Description

 Ootheca

 The ootheca (egg case) of M. caffra is 12–30 mm long with rounded sides, soft creamy-brown, fawn or beige with a terminal handle-like extension.
 Hatching is not synchronised, and nymphs may emerge over a period of weeks or even over two seasons.
 Refrigeration of ootheca in the exotic pet trade can delay their hatching.

 The oothecae are extremely hardy, and can survive winter to hatch even in the far south and alpine regions of New Zealand.

 Nymphs

 The nymphs are green or brown, body often longitudinally striped, limbs mottled, tip of abdomen curved upwards.
 Significant colour variation exists in nymphs and sub-adults, with bodies varying from pale straw-colour, bright green, and reddish brown, and legs varying from pale to almost black.
 Nymphs of M. caffra are cannibalistic, and will attack and eat one-another even in the presence of alternative prey.
 They do not discriminate against killing their own siblings, and in encounters between two nymphs, the larger usually eats the smaller.